Flow in Pipes: Systems & Networks

 Pipe Networks (Hardy Cross Method)

-Complex grids (loops) of pipes, common in municipal water distribution.
+Complex grids (loops) of pipes are common in municipal water distribution.
 Since flow directions and heads are unknown, iterative methods are required.

 Hardy Cross Method